-Woman who died in Turkish buttock surgery not told of risks, says coroner
+BBL surgery: Woman who died in Turkey 'not told of risks'

 Ms Kerr had no known health conditions according to her UK GP and she had undergone a breast augmentation 10 years previously, without any issues.

-Recording a narrative conclusion the coroner said Ms Kerr died after cosmetic surgery.
+Recording a narrative conclusion, the coroner said Ms Kerr died after cosmetic surgery.

 She recorded her cause of death as a pulmonary thromboembolism and fat thromboembolism.

-Referring to her report for the secretary of state Ms Lake said: she was "concerned patients are not being made aware of the risks or the mortality rate associated with such surgery."
+Referring to her report for the secretary of state, Ms Lake said she was "concerned patients are not being made aware of the risks or the mortality rate associated with such surgery".

-She added, while the UK government had no control over what happens in other countries,"the danger to citizens who continue to travel abroad for such procedures continues... and I'm of the view future deaths can be prevented by way of better information."
+She added, while the UK government had no control over what happens in other countries,"the danger to citizens who continue to travel abroad for such procedures continues... and I'm of the view future deaths can be prevented by way of better information".

 Follow East of England news on Facebook, Instagram and X. Got a story?
 Email eastofenglandnews@bbc.co.uk or WhatsApp us on 0800 169 1830